vecna/sniffjoke/README.md

 The service binary
     /usr/local/bin/sniffjoke

-The client, required for manage remotely the configuration of Sj
+The client, required to manage remotely the configuration of Sj
     /usr/local/bin/sniffjokectl

-The "generic location" configuration, contains every default configuration files
+The "generic location" configuration, containing every default configuration files
     /usr/local/var/sniffjoke/generic/

 SniffJoke plugins
     /usr/local/lib/sniffjoke/*.so

+Sniffjoke Man pages
+    /usr/local/man/man1/sniffjoke.1
+    /usr/local/man/man1/sniffjokectl.1
+    /usr/local/man/man1/sniffjoke-autotest.1

 Betatesting
 -----------

 # How does it work + Documentation

-Sniffjoke is an userspace software able to delay, block and modify the packets sent from the kernel.
-For obtain this, use a fake default gateway make with a tunnel device. run in background, read some configuration files, and related to which place is started will support a different *location*.
+Sniffjoke is a userspace software able to delay, block and modify the packets sent from the kernel.
+To obtain this, it uses a fake default gateway implemented with a tunnel device. it runs in background, reading some configuration files, and related to which environment is started will support a different options.

-The doc/ directory include some usuful files:
+The doc/ directory includes some usuful files:

-This file contains know bugs and weird situation derived from the network/kernel use/misuse:
     bugs-and-warning.txt

-This explain the *location* concept, the generation of new location with *sniffjoke-autotest*:
+        this file contains know bugs and weird situation derived from the network/kernel use/misuse

     config-location.txt

-This was the older README file, contain some generic info, syntetized and better explained in the other files:
+        this file explains the *location* concept, the generation of new location with *sniffjoke-autotest*

     generic-infos-README.txt

-Explanation of the networking hacks for make the userspace service act after the kernel:
+        this file was the older README file; contains some generic info, synthesized and better explained in the other files

     networking.txt

-SniffJoke supports plugin (implementing the IDS/sniffers evasion techniques), this is the related howto:
+        this file explains the networking hacks to permit sniffjoke act after the kernel

     plugin-development.txt

-SniffJoke use an internal protocol for comunication between the service (that will be start/stopped/logged/etc...) and the client: a binary that would run in another box (eg: your Linux gateway run sniffjoke, and from your client you manage it).
-This file explain the protocol, just in case other client will support it:
+        this file explaing SniffJoke plugins programmer support (implementing the IDS/sniffers evasion techniques)

     SJ-PROTOCOL.txt

-Explanation about the script *sniffjoke-autotest* that check every plugin+scramble combination, searching for eventually couple that in your network environment will not work (thus generating coherent configuration files)
+        this file describes the internal protocolo used for communication the sniffjoke service (that will be start/stopped/logged/etc...) and the client (a binary that would/could run on a different box (eg: your Linux gateway run sniffjoke, and from your client you manage it).

     sniffjoke-autotest.txt

-Explanation of the plugin work and the scrambling concept: the technique that confuse the sniffers and the software that inject in the confused flow the unexpected data.
+        this file explains the *sniffjoke-autotest* script, the one that verify every plugin+scramble combination, discriminating between ones that will in your network environment for ones that won't and generates a proper configuration file.

     tcp-hacks-and-scrambling.txt

-Example of usage, configuration etc..
+        this file explains how a plugin works and the scrambling concept, the technique that confuse the sniffers and the software that inject in the confused flow the unexpected data.

     usage.txt

-TODO, and if you will help, we are glad:
+        this file simply show some examples of usage, configuration etc..

     TODO.txt
+    TODOs, funny ideas that; if you want to help us, we will be glad. welcome!

 # Internal & external links

 Official sniffjoke page:
     http://www.delirandom.net/sniffjoke

-Binary installed:
-    sniffjoke
-    sniffjokectl

-Script installed:
-    sniffjoke-autotest
-    sj-iptcp-probe (not intended to be called directly by an user, useful for developer)

 (old) academic researchs:
     http://www.delirandom.net/sniffjoke/Insertion%20Evasion%20and%20denial%20of%20service%20on%20IDS.pdf